raymondluong/raymondluong.github.io/src/pages/pages/about/index.md

 path: "/about/"
 ---

 Hi!
 My name is Raymond.
-I'm a mission-driven software engineer interested in using technology to solve problems and improve the lives of others. <strong>I most enjoy working on the front end!</strong> (though I have worked across the stack and can put on other hats when necessary).
-I take a human-centered approach to software development and I believe in iteration and feedback over perfection.
+I'm a mission-driven software engineer interested in using technology to solve problems and improve the lives of others.
+I take a human-centered and pragmatic approach to software development and I believe in iteration and feedback over perfection. <strong>I most enjoy working on the front end</strong>, though I have worked across the stack and can put on other hats if necessary.

 Technologies I have experience with (or, a bunch of buzzwords):
 - JavaScript, HTML, CSS